adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 #### _Out of all lifters that achieve X number of successful attempts, what percentage of those get first place?_

 You may have spotted already the `firstPlaceOnly` boolean in the `addNumberOfSuccessfulLifts` function.
 By default it is set to true.
-Now we can call the function again on our dataframe with `firstPlaceOnly` set to false, so that we get the distribution of successful attempts for all lifters
+Now we can call the function again on our dataframe with `firstPlaceOnly` set to `false`, so that we get the distribution of successful attempts for all lifters

 ```kotlin notebook
 val allLiftersDataFrame = addNumberOfSuccessfulLifts(data, false)